Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Nuisance Effects in Instrumental Variable Regression

 We say that $\beta$ is \emph{identified by NIV} or, more formally \emph{identified by $\niv{\cX}{\cY}(I, Z)$} if additionally $\beta$ is the only solution to the moment equation; that is for all $a\in\R^{d_Y \times d_{\cZ}}$ and $b\in\R^{d_Y \times d_{\cX}}$

 We refer to $\cZ$ as a \emph{nuisance regressor}.
 If we use both a nuisance regressor $\cZ$ and condition on a variable $\cB$, the conditions become

-and we write $\niv{\cX}{Y}(\cI,\cZ|\cB)$; this corresponds to extracting the entries relevant for $\cX$ from the output of $\civ{\cX\cup\cZ}{Y}(\cI|\cB)$; by choosing $\cZ = \emptyset$, NIV extends CIV.
+and we write $\niv{\cX}{Y}(\cI,\cZ|\cB)$; this corresponds to extracting the entries relevant for $\cX$ from the output of $\civ{\cX\cup\cZ}{Y}(\cI|\cB)$.\footnote{As such, one could also write $\civ{\underline{\cX}\cup\cZ}{Y}(\cI|\cB)$ instead of $\niv{\cX}{Y}(\cI,\cZ|\cB)$, where the underline indicates which causal effect one is interested in.} By choosing $\cZ = \emptyset$, NIV extends CIV.
 When $\cZ \neq \emptyset$, we use the term \emph{proper NIV}.
 The following theorem proves that \cref{assump:civ-relevance,assump:civ-d-sep,assump:civ-descendants} are sufficient to establish identifiability of NIV. \begin{restatable}[Nuisance IV]{theorem}{nuisanceIV} Consider a linear SCM (see \cref{sec:interventions}) over variables $V$, and let $\cI$, $\cX$, $\cZ$, $\cB$, $\{Y\} \subseteq V$ be disjoint collections of variables from $V$, and let $\G$ be the corresponding DAG.
 Assume that $\cI, \cX, \cZ$ and $Y$ have zero mean and finite second moment and let $\beta$ and $\alpha$ be the causal coefficients with which $\cX$ and $\cZ$ enter the structural equation for $Y$, respectively (some of the entries of $\beta$ and $\alpha$ can be zero, so not all variables in $\cX$ and $\cZ$ have to be parents of $Y$).
 Let $\tilde{\cX} := \cX\cup \cZ$.
 If \cref{assump:civ-relevance,assump:civ-d-sep,assump:civ-descendants} are satisfied in $\G$ for $\cI, \tilde{\cX}, \cB$ and $Y$, the causal effect $\beta$ of $\cX$ on $Y$ is identified by $\niv{\cX}{Y}(\cI, \cZ|\cB)$. \end{restatable} Even though this is a straight-forward extension of IV regression, we are not aware of any work describing the idea of NIV.
 It will prove useful in the time series setting and even in the i.i.d.\ setting it is a strict generalization of CIV: there are graphs, such as the one in \cref{fig:3-structures} (middle), where the causal effect $X\rightarrow Y$ is neither identified by IV nor by CIV.